jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Harionago.md

 RacialMods:
 Languages: Common, Elven, Sylvan
 SQ:
+SpecialAbilities:
+  Infectious Laughter (Su): >
-SpecialAbilities: Infectious Laughter (Su) As a full-round action, a harionago can emit a scornful laugh ringing out in a 60-foot burst.
+    As a full-round action, a harionago can emit a scornful laugh ringing out in a 60-foot burst.
 A creature that hears the laughter must succeed at a DC 23 Will saving thrown or be affected as the hideous laughter spell (CL 14th), except that a laughing creature is considered helpless to the harionago.
 A creature that successfully saves against a harionago's scornful laughter can't be affected by that same harionago's laughter for 24 hours.
 This is a mind-affecting effect that can be countered with the countersong class feature.
 Its save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: